nibreh/yellow-plugin-justified-gallery/README.md

     [gallery photo-album/]
     [gallery photo-album/.*jpg]
     [gallery photo-album/.*jpg - 70%]

+## How to configure Justified Gallery

 It's not the perfect plugin because you can't configure Justified Gallery with shortcut.
-You must found balance between width of your site, width/quality of your pictures & rowHeight on [line 26](https://github.com/nibreh/yellow-plugin-justified-gallery/blob/master/justifiedgallery.php#L26).

-You don't have to use xx% if your pictures are < 500ko and small enough.
-That's what we suggest before upload pictures on your server:

-- pictures must be smaller than 500ko
-- 1280x720 is enough
-- Quality 70% is enough

-You can do all this with [ImageMagick](https://www.imagemagick.org).

-## How to configure Justified Gallery

 You can custom justified gallery on [line 26](https://github.com/nibreh/yellow-plugin-justified-gallery/blob/master/justifiedgallery.php#L26) in `system/plugins/justifiedgallery.php`: